The new capitalist globalisation: Problems and perspectives

 The crisis of the Fordist model

-Capitalism, like any living system, is based on a certain number of contradictions which it continues to overcome throughout its existence, without of course doing away with them.
-The shaping of social forces, mechanisms and institutions which enables it to overcome some of its contradictions, forms&#151in a specific time and place&#151what may be called its concrete model of regulation.
+It is useful to begin this analysis with a critical reflection on the famous Fordist model, which is now obsolete and which linked growth in productivity to increases in wages and consumption.Capitalism, like any living system, is based on a certain number of contradictions which it continues to overcome throughout its existence, without of course doing away with them.
+The shaping of social forces, mechanisms and institutions which enables it to overcome some of its contradictions, forms—in a specific time and place—what may be called its concrete model of regulation.

 However, this contribution is limited and inadequate, given that these theories have, as it were, looked at Fordist capitalism through a magnifying glass and left the areas beyond that glass hazy and undefined.
-In other words, they have focussed their attention on the advanced centres of capitalism, forgetting that actually existing capitalism forms a world system and that the advanced centres at issue don’t give us a picture of what the rest will be like in the future.
+In other words, they have focussed their attention on the advanced centres of capitalism, forgetting that actually existing capitalism forms a world system and that the advanced centres at issue dont give us a picture of what the rest will be like in the future.
 Nor can they themselves be understood apart from their relation to the world system taken as a whole.

 Now any model of regulation which understates the intensity of some of the contradictions in the system must emphasise the sharpness of others.
-Thus 1 would like to connect the “crisis of Fordisrn” to other aspects of the global crisis of the post-war system.
+Thus 1 would like to connect the crisis of Fordisrn to other aspects of the global crisis of the post-war system.

 Post-war economic development

-This period saw the setting up of industry-based, self-contained national capitalist systems of production, built within the framework of the “new” bourgeois national state and enjoying its positive and active intervention.
+The first long phase of capitalism, from the Industrial Revolution to the post-World War I period (18001920), is that of heavy machine industry, as studied by Marx in Capital.This period saw the setting up of industry-based, self-contained national capitalist systems of production, built within the framework of the new bourgeois national state and enjoying its positive and active intervention.

 The main way the regulation system works is national and political in nature.
 For capital it was a question of isolating the new working class, made restless and dangerous by its concentration in cities (given the technology of military control at that time, the barricade was still effective).
 To that end, the bourgeoisie made compromises, depending on historical conditions, either with the peasantry as a whole (as in France), or with the aristocracy (England and Germany).
-Different economic policies were put in place to shore up the bourgeoisie’s anti-worker alliance-protection of domestic agricultural markets, action to protect small and medium-sized land holdings, and manipulation of the tax base.
+Different economic policies were put in place to shore up the bourgeoisies anti-worker alliance-protection of domestic agricultural markets, action to protect small and medium-sized land holdings, and manipulation of the tax base.

 This system eased some internal social contradictions, but only by sharpening others, notably the contradiction between colonial states and their colonies and conflict among imperialist powers.
 This latter almost led to the collapse of capitalism at the time of the First World War, which led to the Russian Revolution.

 The United States benefitted from World War II, which for it was an unexpected opportunity to simultaneously come out of the great crisis of the 1930s, speed up modernisation of production systems by generalising the Fordist model started in the 1930s, and to gain a position of leadership in all spheres, sadly symbolised by the use of its nuclear monopoly in the bombing of Hiroshima and Nagasaki in August 1945.
-By contrast, Europe and Japan’s lagging behind which was apparent after World War I (a lag marked by the weak penetration of the Fordist model), was aggravated by ongoing debilitating struggles between the victors and vanquished of 1914–18 and the Great Crash, and took on tragic aspects due to the massive destruction caused by war.
+By contrast, Europe and Japans lagging behind which was apparent after World War I (a lag marked by the weak penetration of the Fordist model), was aggravated by ongoing debilitating struggles between the victors and vanquished of 191418 and the Great Crash, and took on tragic aspects due to the massive destruction caused by war.

 However, European and Japanese social fabrics were sufficiently strong to avoid a repetition of the revolutionary radicalisation of 1919.
-On the contrary, Europe in 1947–48 (Marshall Plan) and Japan in 1951 (San Francisco Treaty) launched into accelerated development along US Fordist lines.
+On the contrary, Europe in 194748 (Marshall Plan) and Japan in 1951 (San Francisco Treaty) launched into accelerated development along US Fordist lines.

 In 1919, the historic compromise between capital and labour on which ideological regulation would rest was still in its infancy, even though the ideological preparation for it had been achieved by the massive rallying of the working classes to their imperialist bourgeoisies from the end of the nineteenth century.
 By 1945, all the conditions existed for its rapid implementation.
-The accelerated modernisation&#151Americanisation was carried out under US hegemony, which was accepted unreservedly (creation of NATO in 1949).
+The accelerated modernisation—Americanisation was carried out under US hegemony, which was accepted unreservedly (creation of NATO in 1949).

 Theories of regulation of the system

-Braverman put his finger on the essential point: the massive deskilling of labour that the new system implied, the substitution of “working masses” for the former skilled working class, the loss of control over the labour process by this new working class, all to the benefit of supervisors and managers fenced off from the production workers by leading hands become slave-drivers.
+Theories of regulation were formulated to advance the analysis of capitalism in this new phase.
+Labour and Monopoly Capital (1974), the remarkable work of Harry Braverman, broke new ground in dealing with the change to the labour process brought about by the production line.Braverman put his finger on the essential point: the massive deskilling of labour that the new system implied, the substitution of working masses for the former skilled working class, the loss of control over the labour process by this new working class, all to the benefit of supervisors and managers fenced off from the production workers by leading hands become slave-drivers.

 This new organisation of capital and labour simultaneously created the conditions for the appearance of a new system of regulation.
 This had become objectively necessary because the inherent tendency of capitalism to overproduce was getting more extreme.
 Labour productivity, greatly boosted by Taylorist rationalisation, would have generated surplus production which could not have been absorbed if real wages had remained relatively fixed.

 But this new worker-mass, more homogeneous than that of the earlier stage, created a favourable climate for the spread of unionism.
 In the face of this, capital concentration and oligopoly formation took the place of former types of competition based exclusively on price (and in this type of competition the pressure on wages always remains strong).
 New kinds of competition also emerged which emphasised productivity improvements (which implies some sort of consent from workers) as well as product multiplication and differentiation.
-The scene was set for bosses and unions to negotiate a common wages policy, accepted by both partners (it’s from this time that the term “social partners” has been used to denote antagonistic classes!).
+The scene was set for bosses and unions to negotiate a common wages policy, accepted by both partners (its from this time that the term social partners has been used to denote antagonistic classes!).

 The state in turn came on the scene to ensure that policies negotiated by the most powerful and best organised partners would flow on to labour relations across the nation as a whole.
 The main contents of this new wages policy was simply to link wage increases to increases in productivity.

 This new form of regulation dampened the average seven-year cycle that had been so typical of the earlier phase, because it introduced an element of investment planning.
-But it did not eliminate the system’s tendency to overproduce.
+But it did not eliminate the systems tendency to overproduce.
 The state again intervened to systematically promote a Department III (adding, with regard to the Marxist model of expanded reproduction, to Department I (production of the means of production) and Department II (production of consumption goods).
 Its job was to absorb the surplus.

 Here we meet the decisive role played by US military spending in the period of post-war prosperity.
 Almost without interruption from 1940 to the present, that is for half a century, capitalism has found no solution to its deep tendency to stagnate apart from an enormous growth in arms expenditure.
-(This directly or indirectly accounts for a third of us Gross National Product, a percentage that the USSR only caught up with recently—in Brezhnev’s time—exhausting itself moreover trying to maintain.)
+(This directly or indirectly accounts for a third of us Gross National Product, a percentage that the USSR only caught up with recentlyin Brezhnevs timeexhausting itself moreover trying to maintain.)
 Post-war regulation relied more on this enormous growth in military expenditure than on the accord between labour and capital.
-That’s why it’s unlikely that the system can adapt itself to a dramatic cut in this spending, which would plunge the US into a gigantic crisis.
+Thats why its unlikely that the system can adapt itself to a dramatic cut in this spending, which would plunge the US into a gigantic crisis.

-Further, the “massification” of the labour process and the rise of mass production have had social and ideological effects without which regulation in all its aspects can’t be understood.
+Further, the massification of the labour process and the rise of mass production have had social and ideological effects without which regulation in all its aspects cant be understood.
 The social compromise involved a shift in the underlying attitudes of the working class, giving up its socialist project and replacing it with the new ideology of mass consumption.

 From that time the working class ceased to be what Marx expected of it: the liberator of society from economic alienation.
 For the first time bourgeois ideology truly became the dominant ideology in society.
 This bourgeois ideology was based on a separation between the political sphere, which it saw as being managed by bourgeois democracy (freedom, the multiparty system, and elections as a way of designating powers etc.), and the economic sphere, whose management (undemocratic) would be based on private property, competition and the rule of the market.

 The new regulation carried through the erosion of democracy: the double consensus (political democracy, rule of the market) on which it rested reduced the impact of the former distinction between right and left, which was based on the counterpositions conservative spirit/spirit of change and possessing classes/popular classes.
-By the same token it opened the way for the expansion of the middle class and its leading role in the ideological shaping of society, by setting up a model “average citizen”, who would set an example of modes of consumption, social aspirations, etc.
+By the same token it opened the way for the expansion of the middle class and its leading role in the ideological shaping of society, by setting up a model average citizen, who would set an example of modes of consumption, social aspirations, etc.

 The regulation at issue remained strictly national.
 It was built within the framework of self-contained systems of production which were still largely independent of one other, in spite of the interdependence associated with the global market.
 It was therefore only functional as long as the nation state effectively mastered not only the means at its disposal for managing the national economy, but also all types of relationships with other countries (commercial competitiveness, capital flows, technology transfers).